kemitchell/west-span-agreement/scenarios/README.md

 outcomes:
   - A legal or factual outcome under the agreement
   - There may be more than one.
-references:
+authorities:
   - A reference or citation
   - There may be more than one.
-  - References should ideally support each outcome.
+  - Authorities should ideally support each outcome.
 notes: Optional notes about the scenario
 ```